wiremock/wiremock.org/src/content/docs/dotnet/settings.md

 ### WatchStaticMappings
 Watch the static mapping files + folder for changes when running.

+### WatchStaticMappingsInSubdirectories
+Defines whether subdirectories within the static mappings path should be monitored.

 ### AllowCSharpCodeMatcher
 Allow the usage of CSharpCodeMatcher, default is not allowed because it can be dangerous to execute all C# code.

 ### CertificateSettings
 By default, the .NETStandard version from WireMock.Net can use the default .NET self-signed development certificate.
-See [HTTPS-SSL](https://github.com/WireMock-Net/WireMock.Net/wiki/Using-HTTPS-%28SSL%29#net-standard--net-core) for more info.
+See [HTTPS-SSL](https://wiremock.org/docs/dotnet/using-https-%28ssl%29#net-standard--net-core) for more info.

 However, it's also possible to use your own certificate by configuring appropriate values for the `CertificateSettings`.
 The following methods are supported: